Surface Energy Characterization by

 What is Surface Energy (SE)?

-Surface energy γ, is the principal characteristic measured by the IGC-SEA.
-For a solid to exist, it must be energetically favorable (of lower energy) for its molecules to form bonds with each other.
-It follows that the molecules at the solid’s surface are in a less favorable state (of higher energy), as they are not surrounded by other bulk molecules.
-It is the same intermolecular forces that are responsible for the attraction between powder particles and other solids, liquid, and vapor molecules which can occur via long-range van der Waals forces (dispersion forces) and short-range chemical forces (polar forces).
-Thus, surface energy values (dispersive and polar) correlate to several key solid properties including wetting, dispersibility, powder flowability, agglomeration, process-induced disorder, adhesion/cohesion, static charge, adsorption capacity, and surface chemistry.
+Surface energy γ, is the principal characteristic measured by the IGC.
+The surface energy of a solid is analogous to the surface tension of liquid and it is a measure of attractive intermolecular forces on a solid surface.
+It is the same intermolecular forces that are responsible for the attraction between powder particles, with other solid, liquid, and vapor molecules which can occur via long-range van der Waals forces (dispersion forces) and short-range chemical forces (polar forces).
+Surface energy values (dispersive and polar) correlate to several key solid properties including wetting, dispersibility, powder flowability, agglomeration, process-induced disorder, adhesion/cohesion, static charge, adsorption capacity, and surface chemistry.

-iGC-SEA or Inverse Gas Chromatography Surface Energy Analyzer is an instrument that uses the iGC principle.
+Inverse Gas Chromatography Surface Energy Analyzer (IGC-SEA) is a designed and purpose-built IGC system.
 The heart of its innovation is the patented injection manifold system which generates accurate solvent pulse sizes across a large concentration range, resulting in isotherms at unprecedentedly high and low sample surface coverages.
 This allows for the accurate determination of surface energy heterogeneity distributions.
 The fully automated iGC-SEA can be operated at different solvent vapor, flow rates, temperature, humidity, and column conditions.

-iGC-SEA has a unique data analysis software called Cirrus Plus, specifically designed to measure surface energy heterogeneity, isotherm properties, and related physical characterization parameters.
+iGC-SEA has a unique data analysis software, specifically designed to determine surface energy heterogeneity, isotherm properties, and related physical characterization parameters.
 Further, bulk solid property experiments resulting from probe-bulk interaction and using solubility theory are now possible.
 It automatically and directly provides a wide range of surface and bulk properties of the solid samples and gives more accurate and reliable data than manual calculations.
 It also has a humidity control option.
-The impact of humidity and temperature can be determined for the physicochemical properties of solids such as moisture-induced Tg, BET-specific surface area, surface energy, wettability, adhesion and, cohesion.
+The impact of humidity and temperature can be determined for the physicochemical properties of solids such as surface Tg, BET-specific surface area, surface energy, wettability, adhesion and, cohesion.

 Founding Principle of iGC-SEA

-iGC is a gas-phase technique for characterizing surface and bulk properties of powders, particulates, fibers, films, and semi-solids.
-An experiment consists of a series of vapor pulses or frontal injections eluting through a column packed with the sample under examination.
+iGC is a gas-solid phase technique for characterizing surface and bulk properties of powders, particulates, fibers, films, and semi-solids.
+An experiment consists of a series of vapor pulses injections eluting through a column packed with the sample under examination.

 The vapor’s retention time is measured by a Flame Ionization Detector (FID).
-Varying the vapor probe molecule, flow rate, temperature, or column conditions elucidates a wide range of surface and bulk properties of the sample.
+Varying the vapor probe molecule, flow rate, temperature, or column conditions helps to determine a wide range of surface and bulk properties of the sample.

 iGC-SEA compared to Contact Angle (CA) and Atomic Force Microscopy (AFM)